team5858/README/UPDATE.md

 ## Install the FRC Update Suite on your laptop

-This gets you the Driver Station and the RoboRIO tool
+This gets you the Driver Station and the RoboRIO tool.

 If you have the `RoboRIO Imaging Tool` and `FRC Driver Station` on your desktop, then open them and verify the version.
 If they are correct then skip to the next step.
 Otherwise: